Spelkington/triangle/Laws/Constitution.md

 Our Chapter Administrator shall lead the maintenance of our Chapter's infrastructure, and the advocate for the creation of new chapter infrastructure.

 Our Chapter Administrator shall, along with the President of our Chapter, be a point of contact between our Chapter and our National Fraternity.

+Our Chapter Administrator shall, along with the President of our Chapter, be a point of contact between our Chapter and the University of Utah's Office of Fraternity and Sorority Life.

 Our Chapter Administrator shall be the primary custodian of our Chapter's Redbook and all contents within.